lucidsoftware/cumulus/modules/ec2.md

 * `type` - the EC2 instance type.
 Cannot be updated after creation.
 * `user-data` - the name of the user data script to run.
 The script is located in a [configurable](#configuration) folder.
 Cannot be updated after creation
 * `volume-groups` - an array of the names of volume groups to attach to the instance.
 See [Volume Groups](#volume-gorups) for more information
+* `tags` - a JSON object whose key/value pairs are tag names and values

 Here is an example of an instance configuration: